DamonOehlman/bde/README.md

 the working directory from which you start your application.
 If detected bde will start the server on using HTTPS instead of HTTP.

-## Custom Transformers

-Listed below are a number of transforms that require special treatment to do their thing (i.e. more than `b.transform(module)`).

-### es6ify

-As per the instructions at: https://github.com/thlorenz/es6ify

 ## License(s)

 ### MIT